Kolot86/My-guides/Basic_security_guide/Basic_security_guide.md

 ```bash
 echo output_of_id_rsa.pub_goes_here >> ~/.ssh/authorized_keys
 ```
-In the above command, substitute the "output_of_id_rsa.pub_goes_here" with the output from the cat ~/.ssh/id_rsa.pub command that you executed on your local system.
+In the above command, substitute the "output_of_id_rsa.pub_goes_here" with the output from the "cat ~/.ssh/id_rsa.pub" command that you executed on your local system.
 It should start with ssh-rsa AAAA....

 Example: